 Suppose you want to protect your hair while cycling; consider wearing a small cycling cap under your helmet.
 This can help keep the wind from blowing your hair around, and it also helps keep your hair from getting tangled in the straps or adjusters.

 7. Use a scarf or wrap

 If you want to keep your neck warm while cycling, a scarf or wrap can also help keep your hair under control.
 Drape the scarf or wrap it around your head and neck, and then wear your helmet as usual.
 This can help keep your hair from flying around, and it also helps to keep your head and neck warm.

 How can I bike without messing up my hair?

 Put on a silk scarf to protect your hair from the helmet.
 It will prevent the helmet from rubbing on your hair, and you’ll look great after taking it off.

-There is no scientific evidence to suggest that riding a bike causes hair loss.
-However, if you ride regularly with a bike helmet on your head, you might notice a slight hair loss on your forehead.
+No scientific evidence suggests that riding a bike causes hair loss.
+However, if you ride regularly with a bike helmet, you might notice a slight hair loss on your forehead.

 Is cycling good for hair growth?